 We’re here to help.

-Access to our online banking platform, abal.online, is available to all ABAL customers and can be arranged by getting in touch with your branch.
-We also encourage existing online banking customers to download our mobile banking app, abal.mobile, to keep up to date with your accounts.
+Please keep in mind that access to our online banking platform, abal.online, is available to you and can be arranged by getting in touch with your branch.
+We also encourage existing online banking customers to download our , abal.mobile, to keep up to date with your accounts.

-Rest assured, we recognise the importance of services suitable to all customers and will provide our support throughout the duration of this transition.
+Rest assured, we recognise the importance of maintaining efficient and timely banking and look forward to providing our assistance throughout the duration of this transition.

 Executive Manager, Banking